tsoding/bi-format/README.md

 ## Be creative

-It is really encourage to get creative with this format.
+It is really encouraged to get creative with this format.
 Who said you can't store other formats in the Blobs?

 ```
 :b Person/json 69